thezettascale/Julia-Wav-KAN/README.md

 | MLP Transformer    | 9.43 ± 2.28     | 34.52 ± 61.56  | 9692121.72 ± 123.13 | 5.01 ± 0.72   | 4,209,205     |
 | wavKAN Transformer | 584.57 ± 153.44 | 187.15 ± 44.61 | 788293.94 ± 89.23   | 23.31 ± 0.22  | 489,562       |

-### TODO - Plot FLOPs comparison

-Training time was recorded for each of the models, but this is not considered a reliable estimate of the computational cost of the models, given that they were not run on the same hardware, and multiple tasks were running on the same machine.
-The number of FLOPs for each model will be calculated and compared in the future, once GFlops is updated to work with the latest Julia version.

 ## Wavelets

 <p align="center">